Which is the most beautiful city in Bavaria?

 These are just some of the most beautiful cities in Bavaria, which are suitable for a day trip or a weekend trip, for example.
 One of the reasons we like cities like this is that they don't attract crowds of visitors.
 There you can still enjoy your coffee in peace in a café by the river.
 You visit their sights with a few people.
 Despite this, these cities offer a lot of history and attractions that are worth visiting.

-More beautiful cities in Bavaria
+Which cities in Bavaria are worth seeing?

 Questions and answers about the most beautiful cities in Bavaria